JamieT966/project-portfolio-2/README.md

 * The quiz only allows you to select one answer per question, it then disables all other choice buttons and displays a correct or incorrect message.

 * The website has been tested across all major browsers (Chrome, Firefox, Edge, Safari, etc) and all emulated mobile devices using Google Chrome Developer Tools.
 While testing I realised that my website was not fully responsive on very small screens, such as an iPhone 5.
-I had to add a width and max-width to resolve this.
+I had to add width and max-width to resolve this.

 ## **Bugs**

-* A bug that I found while creating this quiz was that when transferring the score variable from one javascript file to another was that when all answers were correct it would be one score less.
-E.g. all answers correct but 9/10.
+* A bug that I found while creating this quiz was that when transferring the score variable from one javascript file to another was that when all answers were correct it would be one scoreless.
+E.g. all answers are correct but 9/10.
 I found that I was storing the score variable after I was directing the user to another page, meaning the score was 10 before clicking the next button but 9 after clicking the button.

 * A second bug that myself and a tutor found was that any event listeners added into my javascript file outside a function threw an error.
 I resolved this by using onclick attributes in my HTML files.